 • Seal ductwork: varies based on square footage

-Dave's Diversified Services Can Solve Your Furnace Problems Quickly and Affordably
+Dave's Diversified Services Can Resolve Your Furnace Problems Quickly and Affordably

-Furnace issues can be an expensive headache, but not when you work with Dave's Diversified Services.
-We’ve been delivering the quality, affordable furnace repair Front Royal homeowners have trusted since {year}.
+Furnace problems can be an expensive headache, but not when you call Dave's Diversified Services.
+We’ve been delivering the quality, affordable furnace repair Front Royal homeowners have relied on since {year}.
 Contact us at 540-636-3396 to receive your free estimate today.